Pleonasm: Foreign words

 Some cross-linguistic redundancies, especially in placenames, occur because a word in one language became the title of a place in another (e.g., the Sahara Desert—"Sahara" is an English approximation of the word for "deserts" in Arabic).
-"The Los Angeles Angels" professional baseball team is literally "the The Angels Angels."
+"The Los Angeles Angels" professional baseball team is literally "the The Angels Angels".
 A supposed extreme example is Torpenhow Hill in Cumbria, where some of the elements in the name likely mean "hill".
 See the List of tautological place names for many more examples.

+The word tsetse means "fly" in the Tswana language, a Bantu language spoken in Botswana and South Africa.
+This word is the root of the English name for a biting fly found in Africa, the tsetse fly.

 Acronyms and initialisms

 Acronyms and initialisms can also form the basis for redundancies; this is known humorously as RAS syndrome (for Redundant Acronym Syndrome syndrome).
 In all the examples that follow, the word after the acronym repeats a word represented in the acronym.
 The full redundant phrase is stated in the parentheses that follow each example: